Seedorf family

 The Seedorf family is a Dutch family of Surinamese origin which has produced a number of association football players and agents.

 Members

 Johann Seedorf was a football player and agent, who had three sons - Clarence, Jürgen and Chedric.
 Stefano and Rahmlee Seedorf are their cousins.

-Clarence's nephew Collin is also a footballer.
+Clarence's nephews Collin and Cain are also footballers.

 Regilio Seedorf is a relative of the family, as is Sherwin Seedorf.